TaiyangAh/cryptoZombies/notes.md

 3.solidity 编程语言与众不同的特征:
 (1).**永固性[Immutability]** -- after you deploy a contract to Ethereum, it’s immutable, which means that it can never be modified or updated again
 (2).**gas** 机制 -- In Solidity, your users have to pay every time they execute a function on your DApp using a currency called gas.
 Users buy gas with Ether (the currency on Ethereum), so your users have to spend ETH in order to execute functions on your DApp.
+(3).**payable functions** -- a special type of function that can receive Ether

 4.gas optimization
 (1)**view** functions don't cost any gas when they're called **externally** by a user,you can optimize your DApp's gas usage for your users by using read-only **external view functions** wherever possible
 (2)One of the more expensive operations in Solidity is using **storage** — particularly **writes**.In order to keep costs down, you want to avoid writing data to storage except when absolutely necessary

+5.function modifiers
+(1).**visibility modifiers**：control when and where the function can be called from

+-- **private** means it's only callable from other functions inside the contract; **internal** is like private but can also be called by contracts that inherit from this one; **external** can only be called outside the contract; and finally **public** can be called anywhere, both internally and externally.

+(2).**state modifiers**：tell us how the function interacts with the BlockChain

+-- **view** tells us that by running the function, no data will be saved/changed. **pure** tells us that not only does the function not save any data to the blockchain, but it also doesn't read any data from the blockchain.
+Both of these don't cost any gas to call if they're called externally from outside the contract (but they do cost gas if called internally by another function).

+(3).the **payable** modifier：payable functions are part of what makes Solidity and Ethereum so cool — they are a special type of function that can receive Ether

+(4).**custom modifiers**：define custom logic affect a function